 Left to Right-Yeren, Basajuan, Woodose or European Wild Woman riding a Unicorn

-In 1885, a real Wild Man was captured in Alturas County, he was bathed, shaved, and given clothes.
+In 1885, a Wild Man was captured in Alturas County.
+He was bathed, shaved, and given clothes.
 Someone recognized him as an old prospector named Riley, and he was taken before a judge and determined to be insane.
 They shipped him off to the Oregon Insane Asylum.
-The mentally ill Wild Man would later become typical of Wild Man stories in the West.
-(Idaho Statesman October 20, 1885)

-In 1892, Teddy Roosevelt published a book called “The Wilderness Hunter” where he presents a Wild Man story that he seems to feel was credible.
-This Wild Man was spotted between the Salmon River in Idaho and the Wise River of Montana.
-This Wild Man was aggressive and territorial, scaring two trappers and possibly killing one of them.
+In 1892, Teddy Roosevelt published a book called “The Wilderness Hunter” in which he presents a Wild Man story that he seems to feel was credible.
+This Wild Man was spotted between the Salmon River in Idaho and the Wise River in Montana.
+Roosevelt’s Wild Man was aggressive and territorial, scaring two trappers, one of which was allegedly killed by this Wild Man.

-There was one Wild Man that really brought the lore into the modern era.
 George Pettingill was a Civil War veteran who came out west to mine after the war.
 He settled in Butte, Montana for a time before he just became sick of society and decided to live on his own in the wilderness.
-For more than 40 years, George survived by himself between Salmon, Idaho and Butte.
+For more than 40 years, George survived by himself between Salmon, Idaho, and Butte.
 Before he died he made a few friends in Butte, and he was photographed for the local paper.
-You can imagine coming across a man like this in the wilderness and how one might mistake him for a sasquatch or true Wild Man.
+You can imagine coming across a man like this in the wilderness and how one might mistake him for a Sasquatch or other cryptid.
 Pettingill might also be the Wild Man mentioned by Teddy Roosevelt.
 The time and the place were correct, although Pettingill was not known to be violent.

-George Pettingill and Professor Knaub, who convinced Pettingill to reenter society just before his death.
-(Photo-Montana Standard September 7, 2004)
+George Pettingill and Professor Knaub, who convinced Pettingill to reenter society just before his death. -Montana Standard September 7, 2004

 Wild Man stories throughout history, and especially in early Idaho represent the conflict between primitive chaos and civilized order.
 As humans encroach into the wilderness, the wilderness encroaches back into humans.
 Even though the Wild Man of Idaho was likely an invention of the editor of the Wood River Times, he represents a hope that some bits of Idaho will always remain in their natural, wild state.